Monday, 29 June 2020

 The UK Government's response to Covid 19

-The critique of the UK government's response to the Covid pandemic has gathered a fact shaming momentum as we discover on a daily basis about the delays, the lack of tranparency, the abusing of statistics and failure to act in a timely and appropriate way.
-The government is still trying to convince a now sceptical public that we have world beating systems, scientists, and solutions.
-True, we are world beating in terms of the number of deaths, the lack of PPE, testing and tracing.
+The critique of the UK government's response to the Covid pandemic has gathered a fact-shaming momentum as we discover daily about the delays, the lack of transparency, the abuse of statistics and the failure to act in a timely and appropriate way.
+The government is still trying to convince a now sceptical public that we have world-beating systems, scientists, and solutions.
+True, we are world-beating in terms of the number of deaths, and the lack of PPE, testing and tracing.
 Comparisons with New Zealand, Vietnam and Taiwan, not to mention most developing countries have made us a laughing stock of our former EU partners.
 The government meanwhile responds by suggesting that there will be a comprehensive inquiry once this is over.
 It is ever thus, and we know from the still gestating Grenfell Inquiry, all the reports over the past dozen or so years on Community Care and Racial Discrimination that after a lengthy period of government prevarication that the outcomes of these inquiries are seldom worth a hill of beans.

-In what has seemed like the blink of an eye, our public services and the people who work in them, public administration and governments have had to radically re-orientate themselves and their business to face up to the threat to life and society presented by the coronavirus and COVID19.
+In what has seemed like the blink of an eye, our public services and the people who work in them, public administration and governments have had to radically re-orientate themselves and their businesses to face up to the threat to life and society presented by COVID-19.
 In recent weeks, the Westminster Government and the devolved administrations have had to take entirely unprecedented steps to fundamentally reshape social and personal behaviour for the good of all, to shore up the economy,and protect economic well being of individuals.

 And in the midst of all of this, the preparedness, the speed of response, and the capability of central government has been severely tested, and has been found wanting by many professionals, academics and citizens.